kalik1/generator-node-tsc-babel/generators/app/templates/README.md

 #  <%= appname %>
 <%= description %>

-1. Write node.js source code in ES6 syntax.
+1. Write node.js source code in Typescript syntax.
 2. Transpile to ES5.
 3. Publish ES5 code to NPM.

 ## Motivation

-I created this repo to use it as a starting point for build npm libaries using ES6 syntax.
+I created this repo to use it as a starting point for build npm libaries using Typescript.

-### Babel.js
-The current, stable version of [node.js](https://github.com/nodejs/node/blob/master/doc/changelogs/CHANGELOG_V6.md#6.3.1) supports [95%](http://node.green/) ES6 [features](https://github.com/lukehoban/es6features).

-Also, we build npm modules to run on older versions of Node.js.

-We will use Babel.js with [ES2015 preset](http://babeljs.io/docs/plugins/preset-es2015/) to compile ES6 code to ES5.
+## Testing

+Code SHALL be heavily tested.
+We use JEST. just put you files in test folder using pattern `<filename>.spec.ts` (unit) or  `<filename>.test.ts` (integration).

 ### Coding style

 Airbnb has an excellent [style guide](https://github.com/airbnb/javascript) for ES6.
 We will follow the guide and adhere to the recommended coding style.

-### ESLint

-We will use ESLint with Airbnb style and pre-parse our code to detect violations of the style.

 ## Quick Start
 1. Make sure you have recent, stable version of node (>= 6.1.0).